Skip to main content

 Updated over a week ago

-• Have reached your state pension age
+• Have reached state pension age

-• Are disabled or have a long term medical condition
+• Are disabled or have a long-term medical condition

 • Are recovering from an injury